-- 1. Select the relevant drive controller in the project tree and click on the desired projected axis in the Project menu > Wizard area. - 2.
+- 1. Select the relevant drive controller in the project tree and click on the first projected axis in the project menu > Wizard area. - 2.
 Select the Control cascade wizard > Position controller. - 3.
-I25 Speed feedforward: Enter a value of 0. - ⇒ The controller only transfers the value A601 Interpolation data record.
+I25 Speed feedforward: Enter a value of 0. - $\Rightarrow$ The controller only transfers the value A601 Interpolation data record.